-B21 License for China - e-commerce, data exchange platforms
+What is China’s B21 (EDI) License?

 Chinese Name: 增值电信业务经营许可证-在线数据处理与交易处理业务

-The B21 license is a license under the VATS (Value-Added Telecommunications Services) licensing scheme authorizing a business to operate an e-commerce platform, B2B data exchange platform, or a platform for networking hardware in China.
+The B21 license, otherwise referred to as the EDI (Electronic Data Interchange) license, is a license under the VATS (Value-Added Telecommunications Services) licensing scheme authorizing a business to operate an e-commerce platform, B2B data exchange platform, or a platform for networking hardware in China.
 It is administered to businesses for operation within the scope of a province, autonomous region, or centrally-administered municipality in one of two forms:

-- “Value-added Telecommunications Business License” (for operation within a locality, such as a province or municipality)

-- “Cross-locality Value-added Telecommunications Business License” (for operations not limited by locality)

 Foreign enterprises will almost always need the cross-locality license so that they can operate across China.